Rising Powers and a Gulf Order in Flux

 The implications of a changing Gulf order reach far beyond the immediate region.
 The Gulf’s engagement in Pax Americana has resulted in a period in which several extra-regional states have been able to pursue deeper relationships in the Gulf, primarily with the GCC states.
 Their importance in global energy markets, as opportunities for and sources of foreign direct investment, and opportunities for construction, infrastructure, and labor contracts have all contributed to a growing number of countries that have deep economic interests in the Gulf.
 A stable GCC is therefore in the interests of a great many rising powers.
 That the US military has protected their citizens and assets under their Gulf security umbrella has allowed these states to expand their regional presence without a corresponding security commitment in the region.

-In Washington, this was seen as free-riding, especially in the case of China; energy imports from the Gulf fueled much of China’s recent development, yet US leaders believe that it contributes little in the way of global public goods.
-It is not only external powers accused of free riding, however; President Obama gave an interview in 2015 in which he described the Gulf monarchies as free riders as well.
+In Washington, this was seen as free-riding, especially in the case of China; energy imports https://risingpowersproject.com/files/from the gulf fueled much of china’s recent development, yet us leaders believe that it contributes little in the way of global public goods. it is not only external powers accused of free riding, however; President Obama gave an interview in 2015 in which he described the Gulf monarchies as free riders as well.
 This charge was angrily countered in an op-ed by Prince Turki bin Faisal describing Saudi Arabia’s contributions to anti-terrorism initiatives.

 To understand extra-regional powers’ approaches to the Gulf, strategic hedging provides a more useful way of analyzing their objectives.
 Free riding assumes an aversion to contributing to a public good out of opportunism.
 Hedging assumes that this free-riding behavior is a strategic choice made because of power dynamics within a system’s structure.
 In a region dominated by a hegemonic power, balancing comes with a cost; it may be perceived as confrontational by the dominant power, or may alienate another regional actor.
 Hedging gives the less powerful state an opportunity to increase its economic and diplomatic presence throughout a region with minimal material or reputational costs.
 In the Gulf, several states – including but not limited to China, India, and Russia – have pursued relations not only with the Gulf monarchies, but also with Iran, and to a lesser degree Iraq.